Minimum Credit Loads: Maintaining Your Status

 - Online courses:

-- During your last semester, you can not take one online course as your only course because this does not fulfill the immigration requirement to be considered physically present on campus.
+- During your last semester, before graduation, you can not take one online course as your only course because this does not fulfill the immigration requirement to be considered physically present on campus.
 You must take a lecture-based course in addition.

 - Summer registration: